Amanda Crew: 2014–2019

 She later reunited with Ferocious co-star Michael Eklund in the romantic sports comedy Chokeslam.
-She played Sheena DeWilde, an ill-tempered wrestler who is romantically pursued by her ex-boyfriend Corey Swanson (played by Chris Marquette) despite being intimately involved with her manager Tab Hennessey (played by Niall Matter).
+She played Sheena DeWilde, an ill-tempered wrestler who is romantically pursued by her high school ex-boyfriend Corey Swanson (played by Chris Marquette) despite being intimately involved with her manager Tab Hennessey (played by Niall Matter).
 After the film premiered at the Calgary International Film Festival on October 2, 2016, it was released on February 10, 2017 to mixed reviews from critics.
-In 2017, Crew starred in the critically panned romantic wedding comedy Table 19.
-She played Nikki, the maid of honor at a wedding and the narcissistic girlfriend of the wedding's best man Teddy (played by Wyatt Russell).
+In 2017, Crew starred in the romantic wedding comedy Table 19, playing the maid of honor and narcissistic girlfriend of the wedding's best man Teddy (played by Wyatt Russell).

-She later co-starred with Ed Harris in the drama thriller A Crooked Somebody, playing a woman whose father was murdered when she was a child.
-The film premiered at the Los Angeles Film Festival on June 21, 2017, and was released in theaters on October 5, 2018 to critical acclaim.
+She later co-starred with Ed Harris and Amy Madigan in the black comedy thriller A Crooked Somebody, playing a woman whose father was murdered when she was a child.
+The film premiered at the Los Angeles Film Festival on June 21, 2017 to critical acclaim.
 She co-starred with Stephen McHattie in the crime drama Juggernaut, playing a woman caught in the middle of a family conflict between her boyfriend Dean Gamble (played by David Cubitt) and his outlaw younger brother Saxon (played by Jack Kesy).
 The film premiered at the San Diego International Film Festival on October 7, 2017.
+In 2018, her biggest critical success came with the sci-fi thriller Freaks, co-starring with Emile Hirsch and Bruce Dern.
+She played Mary, the imprisoned mother of a young girl with telekinetic abilities.
+The film had its world premiere in the Discovery section at the Toronto International Film Festival on September 8, 2018, where it was nominated for Best Canadian Film.

-In 2018, Crew co-starred with Emile Hirsch and Bruce Dern in the science fiction thriller Freaks, playing the imprisoned mother of a young girl with telekinetic abilities.
-The film had its world premiere in the Discovery section at the Toronto International Film Festival on September 8, 2018, where it was nominated for Best Canadian Film, and was released worldwide on September 13, 2019.
-She co-starred with Adam Brody in the horror film Isabelle, playing a woman who begins seeing a supernatural entity following the death of her stillborn son.
+She co-starred with Adam Brody in the horror Isabelle, playing a woman who begins seeing a supernatural entity following the death of her stillborn son.
 The film had its world premiere in the Midnight Passion section at the 23rd Busan International Film Festival on October 6, 2018.
-In spite of the film being panned by critics, Crew was nominated for the Best Actress award at several film festivals for her performance.
-In 2019, she starred in the home invasion horror comedy Tone-Deaf.
-She played Olive Smith, an entitled and obnoxious millennial who, after several failed relationships and being fired from her job, decides to flee to the countryside and rent a house from widowed baby-boomer Harvey Parker (played by Robert Patrick, who was also one of the film's executive producers).
-The film had its world premiere at the SXSW Festival on March 10, 2019 and was released worldwide on August 23.
+Despite the film's poor critical reception, Crew was nominated for the Best Actress award at several film festivals for her performance.
+In 2019, she starred in the horror comedy Tone-Deaf.
+She played Olive Smith, an entitled and obnoxious millennial who, after being fired from her job, rents a house for a weekend getaway from widowed baby boomer Harvey Parker (played by Robert Patrick, who was also one of the film's executive producers).
+The film had its world premiere at the SXSW Festival on March 10, 2019.
 Reviews for the film were predominantly mixed, though Crew's performance was praised.